 .
 In reality, when you start a motor from a generator, the current surge causes voltage dip.
 When voltage drops, the current is reduced proportionally.
 Most residential appliances can start with 30% voltage sag, that is at 30% lower currents.
 As the result, starting volt-amps could be 0.7*0.7=0.49 of nominal.
 For example, a typical 5-ton (5HP) a/c has 145 LR amps at 240VAC.
 At 30% voltage dip it would require (145*0.7)*(240*0.7)=17,052 VA to start.
 Commercial application normally allow only 15% drop, in which case you would need to deal with 0.85*0.85=.72 of nominal starting kVA.

 By the way, the HP numbers for air conditioners may be confusing for some.
 Indeed, technically, 1 ton refrigeration is 4.7 hp or 3.5 kW.
-However, in case of air conditioners, electricity is used to pump energy from a cold area to a hot area.
+However, in case of air conditioners, electricity is used only to pump energy from a cold area to a hot area.
 With a typical efficiency, 1 kW of electric power can transfer 3 to 4 kW of cooling.
-That's how 5 ton a/c can have 5 hp motor.
+That's how 5 ton a/c can have just 5 hp motor.

 Genset manufacturers often specify their models' surge wattage capability, but unfortunately, they rarely state LRA capability.
 The chart below shows typical data for standby generators.